-The BleedBox contains the TrimBox and is sligtly larger.
+The BleedBox contains the TrimBox and is slightly larger.
 Content from the TrimBox may "bleed" into the BleedBox where it is still painted.

 This is necessary for content that should reach to the edge of the print result.
-The "bleeded" content prevents having unprinted areas due to unprecise cutting out the print result form the oversized print sheet.
+It prevents having unprinted areas due to unprecise trimming of the printed sheet.

-The size of the BleedBox is defined as a width that adds up on the TrimBox' size.
+The size of the BleedBox is defined as a width that adds to the TrimBox' size on all four sides.
 Common bleed values are 3-5 mm (Europe) or 1/8 inch (USA/UK).

 Setting the bleed size can be achieved by using the property -ro-bleed-width (p.
-107).
+131).